dm-guy/utm-alternative/README.md

 <h3>Installation</h3>

-The main javascript could be loaded in the head section, after the body tag, or via GoogleTagManager.
+The main javascript could be loaded in the head section, after the body tag, or via GoogleTagManager. <br />
 1) If you run traffic_source.js in the head, the JS code that prints the value in the form (hereafter: form.html) should run after the body tag. <br />
 2) If after body tag, the traffic_source.js should run before form.html.<br />
 3) If via GoogleTagManager, you must make sure that traffic_source.js runs before form.html.
 You can do that by putting bost codes in one tag, one after the other.